godsend07/tutorverse-frontend/README.md

 Backend (Express.js)

-Backend built with Node.js + Express.

-Key Points

-MongoDB Atlas database
+The backend handles API routes, database communication, and booking creation.

-Uses the MongoDB native driver
+It uses the MongoDB native driver, CORS, and a clean folder structure.

-CORS enabled for GitHub Pages

-Clean and simple routing

 API Endpoints
-Get all lessons
 GET /lessons

-Returns all lessons from the database.
+Fetches all lessons from MongoDB.

-Create an order
 POST /orders

+Creates a new order.

-Example request body:
+Example body:

 {
   "name": "John",